bbepis/XUnity.AutoTranslator/README.md

 BlacklistedIMGUIPlugins=         ;If an IMGUI window assembly/class/method name contains any of the strings in this list (case insensitive) that UI will not be translated.
 Requires MonoMod hooks.
 This is a list seperated by ';'
 OutputUntranslatableText=False   ;Indicates if texts that are considered by the plugin to be untranslatable should be output to the specified OutputFile
 IgnoreVirtualTextSetterCallingRules=False; Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
 May in some cases help setting the text of stubborn components
 MaxTextParserRecursion=1         ;Indicates how many levels of recursion are allowed when text is parsed so it can be translated in different parts.
-This can be used with splitter-regexes in advanced scenarios.
+This can be used with splitter-es in advanced scenarios.
 The default value of one essentially means that recursion is disabled.
 HtmlEntityPreprocessing=True     ;Will preprocess and decode html entities before they are send for translation.
 Some translators will fail when html entities are sent.
 HandleRichText=True              ;Will enable automated handling of rich text (text with markup) PersistRichTextMode=Final        ;Indicates how parsed rich text should be persisted.
 Either 'Fragment' to store the the text piecemeal or 'Final' to store the entire translated string (does not support substitutions!)